StefanoSicilia/MatrixStabilization/README.md

 The folder 'tests' contains the numerical experiments of the paper.

+The folder 'example_matrices' contains the files with the matrices used in the tests.

 Before running any code, please run Install.m to have all paths added.